Mokoena2000/LuckyBeard_Technical_Challenge/README.md

 TECH STACK

-Python / Django ("My personal favorite and the best(not being biased)") - For back-end and user authentication also will be writing my unit test in python
-HTML/ CSS - For a simple forntend and ui nothing much Postman - for API and API integration
+Python / Django  - For back-end and user authentication also will be writing my unit test in python HTML/ CSS - For a simple forntend and ui nothing much Postman - for API and API integration
 Mysql - For the database to save the user login details and task/ wanted to use sqlite3 but because im planning on deploying the site with pythonanywhere which only allows mysql free tier its the go to